 The dominant Phrygian mode corresponds to the fifth mode of the harmonic minor scale.
 This mode can be used on a simple major chord, but is especially used in jazz, especially on a dominant seventh chord.
 This mode is constructed more or less in the same way as the Phrygian mode, with the difference being a major third while the Phrygian mode has a minor third.

-You'll find below the 5 different positions/shapes of the Db Phrygian Dominant Uke scale in Standard Tuning (gCEA), along with their ascending tab patterns.
+You'll find below the 5 different positions/shapes of the Db Phrygian Dominant Uke scale in Slack-key Tuning (gCEG), along with their ascending tab patterns.

 Got questions?
 Want to share a tip or simply talk uke?
 Join the conversation!